 In a move that could affect thousands of civil service aspirants across the country, the Centre intends to reduce the upper age limit and number of attempts of applicants with effect from 2015.
 Going by the new norm, the upper age limit will be 29 years for SC/ST candidates, 28 years for OBC and 26 for the unreserved category.

 Will Centre Lower Age Limit For UPSC Civil Service Exam to 26 years?

-Of-course the newspaper article was based on a Government report, published in the official site of DARPG (http://darpg.nic.in/darpgwebsite_cms/Document/file/Decision10.pdf).
+Of course, the newspaper article was based on a Government report, published in the official site of DARPG (http://darpg.nic.in/darpgwebsite_cms/Document/file/Decision10.pdf).
 The government had decided to lower age-limit and number of chances, agreeing to ARC recommendations.
 But checking the PDF properties, it becomes clear that the government report based on which the present news came is created on April 28, 2014.
 That was the time of UPA government.
-The report was prepared even before the UPSC notification for UPSC Civil Services Exam 2014 .
+The report was prepared even before the UPSC notification for UPSC Civil Services Exam 2014.
 Later centre (UPA government) had amended the rules, and the 2014 notification mentioned an age limit of 32 and 6 attempts for general category candidates.
-There was further relaxation to other categories.
+There was further relaxation in other categories.

 Why Hues and Cries now?

 Probably the present case might be because of the unedited pdf, 6 months old in DARPG site.
 As the report talks about a government decision to be implemented by 2015, it is a matter of worry.
 We hope the new government will soon clear the air on this and will either take out the PDF or modify the PDF with relaxed age limits.
 The Hindu itself has clarified in another article that DoPT is yet to notify the change.

 Why a lower age limit to appear for IAS exam is a bad idea for India?